wailord284/Alexs-Arch-Installer/README.md

     * Change makeflags to account for all cores in the system (-j)
     * Change -mtune=generic to native
     * Use .tar as default package extension (No compression)
-    * Add multithreaded capable compression programs for makepkg supported files
+    * Add multithreaded capable compression programs for supported files
     * Enable max compression when compressing .xz and .zst (If package extension changed to .pkg.tar.xz or .zst)
 - Systemd changes:
-    * SystemD service timeout changed from 90 seconds to 45 seconds
+    * Systemd service timeout changed from 90 seconds to 45 seconds
-    * Enable systemd-zram instead of traditional swap (sets to 1/4 total RAM)
+    * Enable zram instead of traditional swap (sets to 1/5 total RAM)
     * Promiscuous mode systemd service to make packet sniffing easier (disabled by default)
 - Password changes (How the password is stored):
     * Increase hashing rounds and change hash to SHA512